haganbmj/MagicSetEditor2/docs/type/index.rst

      "ab{1 + 1}c" == "ab2c"
 This can be nested arbitrarily.

 The ``+`` operator concatenates strings.
 Numbers and most other values are automatically converted to strings when needed.
-This conversion can be forced with the [[fun:to_string]] function.
+This conversion can be forced with the :doc:`/function#to_string` function.

 Using the ``[]@ or @.`` operator characters in a string can be selected.
 0 is the first character: